AdobeDocs/experience-platform.en/help/query-service/ui/monitor-queries.md

 ![The scheduled queries tab with the ellipses and Enable quarantine highlighted from the inline actions dropdown menu.](../images/ui/monitor-queries/inline-enable.png)

-queries can also be enrolled in the quarantine feature during the schedule creation process.
+Queries can also be enrolled in the quarantine feature during the schedule creation process.
 See the [query schedules documentation](./query-schedules.md#quarantine) for more information.

 ## Filter queries {#filter}